 - There should be NO Exchange 2010 servers in existence before deploying Exchange 2019.
 You would need to upgrade to 2013/2016 first.

 - There’s no Unified Comms Role with Exchange any more!
 If you need to upgrade look at Skype for Business 2019.

 - Edge Server Role is still supported.

-- Windows Server 2016 and 2019 (With Desktop Experience) are supported host Operating systems.
+- Windows Server 2019 (Standard or Datacenter) are supported host Operating systems.

 As with all Exchange migrations make sure your Active Directory Domain/DNS/Existing Exchange organisation is healthy before you start.
 Then upgrade the existing Exchange to the latest cumulative update.